EntrustCorporation/cps/entrust.md

 ## 8.7 Self-Audits

-All Subscriber Certificates are self-audited using post-issuance linting software to monitor adherence to the applicable items of this CPS, limited to the linter coverage.
+All Subscriber Certificates are self-audited using Linting software to monitor adherence to the applicable items of this CPS, limited to the linter coverage.

-**OV and EV TLS Certificates**

-OV and EV TLS Certificates are self-audited using linting software to monitor adherences to this CPS, the Baseline Requirements and the EV SSL Guidelines, limited to the linter coverage.

 **Technically Constrained Subordinate CA Certificates**